 As a general guideline, on the due date of an assignment, a "0" will be entered in the grade book as a placeholder until missing work is completed/turned in so long as the work is in prior to the end of the quarter.
 Late work will be handled in accordance with the grading practices guidelines.
 Students who are absent shall make up the work missed and receive full credit for the missed school work.
 It shall be the responsibility of the student to initiate a procedure with the student's teacher to complete the work missed.
 Students are responsible for communicating with their teachers regarding this and all absences.
-Students missing work due to absences will have 2 days to make up work before a "0" is entered however, a grade will be entered when the work is completed/turned in so long as the work is in prior to the end of the quarter.
-Example: If a student misses Monday, the work is due by the end of the day on Wednesday.
-If a student misses Monday, and Wednesday, all work is due by the end of the day on Friday.
+Students missing work due to absences will have 2 days to make up work before a "0" is entered however, a grade will be entered when the work is completed/turned in so long as the work is in prior to the end of the day on Wednesday.
+If a student misses Monday and Tuesday, all work is due by the end of the day on Thursday.
+If the student misses Monday, the end of the day on Friday.